heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Metrics For Kubernetes System Components.md

     ```

 Hidden metrics are no longer published for scraping, but are still available for use.
-To use a hidden metric, please refer to the [Show hidden metrics](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/#show-hidden-metrics) section.
+To use a hidden metric, please refer to the [](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/#show-hidden-metrics) section.

 Deleted metrics are no longer published and cannot be used.